briancavalier/creed/cancellation.md

 ﻿Creed features cancellation with a cancellation token based approach.

+It is modelled after [this promise cancellation proposal](https://github.com/bergus/promise-cancellation), altough minor discrepancies might be possible (if you find anything, please report a bug).

 # Terminology

 1. A **cancellation token** (**`CancelToken`**) is an object with methods for determining whether and when an operation should be cancelled.
-2. A **revoked token** is a `CancelToken` that is in the cancelled state, denoting that the result of an operation is no longer of interest.
+2. The cancellation can be **requested** by the issuer of the `CancelToken`, denoting that the result of an operation is no longer of interest and that the operation should be terminated if applicable.
-3. The cancellation can be **requested** by the issuer of the `CancelToken`, thereby revoking it.
+3. A **cancelled token** is a `CancelToken` that represents a requested cancellation
 4. A **cancellation reason** is a value used to request a cancellation and reject the respective promises.
 5. One `CancelToken` might be **associated** with a promise.
-6. A **cancelled promise** is a promise that got rejected because its associated token has been revoked.
+6. A **cancelled promise** is a promise that got rejected because its cancellation was requested through its associated token
+7. The **corresponding** cancellation token of a handler is the associated token of the promise that the handler is meant to resolve
-7. A **cancelled callback** is an `onFulfilled` or `onRejected` handler whose corresponding cancellation token has been revoked.
+8. A **cancelled callback** is an `onFulfilled` or `onRejected` handler whose corresponding cancellation token has been cancelled.
    It might be considered an **unregistered** or **ignored** callback.

 # Cancelling…

 Cancellation allows you to stop asynchronous operations built with promises.
 Use cases might both be in programmatical cancellation, where your program stops doing things after e.g. a timeout has expired or another operation has finished earlier, and in interactive cancellation, where a user triggers the stop through input methods.

 Operations that are supposed to be stoppable must support this explicitly.
-It is not desired that anyone who holds a promise can cancel the operation that computes the result, therefore the invoker of the operation has to pass in a cancellation token that only he can revoke to request the cancellation.
+It is not desired that anyone who holds a promise can cancel the operation that computes the result, therefore the invoker of the operation has to pass in a cancellation token that only he can request the cancellation.
 Passing around this capability explicitly can be a bit verbose at times, but everything else is done by Creed for you.

 ## …Promises